Softpanorama

 -- Ken Thompson

-Any professional programmer needs a professional editor
+Any professional programmer needs to learn a professional editor.
+Any professional sysadmin needs learn a professional editor too

 In case you are a casual user simple editor might make sense, but still lack of growing space is a disadvantage.
 But for everybody else this is one of the most serious mistakes that you can make -- a mousetrap to avoid.
 You do need a powerful editor or you will regret your choice the rest of your professional career (that in case you will be able to switch somewhere during active phase of your career; otherwise you have pretty good chances to die in happy ignorance ;-).
 Bad habits are difficult to change and usage of a primitive editor is such a bad (and pretty widespread) habit.
 Naive tales like "How I like Pico (or Notepad)" are amusing the same way as stories about people who voluntarily deprive themselves of basic staff and enjoy this state of deprivation.